qw-tools/model-textures/README.md

-# qw-gfx
+# QuakeWorld GFX
-Tools for generating QuakeWorld graphics.
+> Tools for generating QuakeWorld graphics.

+Built with Vite, Tailwind CSS, Konva and model-viewer.